- Home - Hiking Trails - Orange County Hiking Saddleback Mountain Hike (Santiago Peak)

 The hike directions start with the last part of the drive to the trailhead.
 It’s on a dirt road that’s best tackled with a 4×4 or high clearance vehicle.
 You can do it in a car, but some sections are very rutted and require a careful drive.

 The directions to the Holy Jim trailhead will bring you onto the dirt road.
 This is the start of it.
 A few miles in on the drive, you’ll see a sign for the Holy Jim Trail.
 The road gets more rutted here.
 When you get to the trailhead, there’s an incorrect sign pointing back the way you came for parking.
 Ignore and park in the lot around the Holy Jim Trailhead sign.
 Park in the lot by the trail board.
 The Holy Jim Trailhead board has a map and some hike information.
 The Holy Jim Trail is what you hike to Santiago Peak.
 Hike to the left of the board.
 There’s a huge sign pointing you in the right direction.
 As you hike up the road, you’ll pass private cottages.
 Keep hiking straight on the dirt road.
 At about 0.5 miles you arrive at the official Holy Jim Trail trailhead.
 The mile markers you will see on the trail start from here, but the mileage in these hike directions start from the parking lot.
 The trail is well defined and meanders through alders and oaks.
 There are also some some stream crossings, which are dry for most of the year.
 At about 1.4 miles, the trail splits.
 Head left to Santiago Peak.
 Now you climb.
 And climb some more.
 The hike goes steadily uphill.
 Mile markers motivate you as you continue up the trail.
 The views of the Santa Ana Mountains open up as you climb.
 Stop to enjoy them and catch your breath.
 The climb to Santiago Peak eases up for a bit around the 4 mile marker.
 As the trail crosses the mountain face, views of the Pacific Ocean open up.
 At about 5.1 miles, you arrive at the Main Divide Road.
 You can make the left turn, but don’t, it’s not the scenic route.
 Make the (counterintuitive) right turn here.
 Right after getting on the road, you’ll see a sign for the Upper Holy Jim Trail – this is the next trail you’ll take.
 The Main Divide Road to Upper Holy Jim is pretty wide and easy.
 Keep your eye out on the left for the Upper Holy Jim Trail start.
 It’s about 0.5 miles after getting on the Main Divide Road.
 There’s a sign for the Upper Holy Jim Trailhead.
 Take this trail and start hiking uphill again.
 The 5 mile marker encourages you to keep climbing.
 The radio antennas on the Santiago Peak summit look so close, but you still have some work to do on the hike.
 The Upper Holy Jim Trail has great views of the Inland Empire and the San Bernardino Mountains.
 Stop often to catch your breath on the way to Saddleback Mountain.
 At about 6.4 miles, you’ll rejoin the Main Divide Road.
 Make the right here and continue to climb.
 The Main Divide Road climbs steeply to Santiago Peak.
 Almost there!
 You did it, Santiago Peak!
-The Santiago Peak summit is a mess of roads and antennas.
-Head left at the big split.
-Hike up to the green hut where there’s a log seat with a great view.
-Explore the peak if you want.
-There’s a USGS marker and lots of buildings and antennas.
-It’s not the most picturesque summit, so just focus on the views.
+So the summit can get a bit tricky.
+There are a lot of roads and tower areas.
+This satellite map shows you the path to the summit marker.
+When you first get to the summit area, stay right toward the higher towers.
+At the other side of the summit you’ll see this little building.
+Continue around the side of it for the actual summit.
+This little trail brings you up the summit.
+Pretty anticlimactic after the miles you just did, but who cares!
+THE SUMMIT OF SANTIAGO PEAK!
+You did it.
+There’s a trail register and sometimes a wood summit sign.
 Take your selfies and head back down the way you came.
 My recommendation would be to skip going down the Upper Holy Jim Trail and just continue down the Main Divide Road until you reach the (lower) Holy Jim Trail.
+An easy way to give back is to simply pick up any trash you see on the trail.
 A quick note.
 These directions are meant as a guide for the hike, and not a definitive source.
 Conditions change, and the information here can be different based on time of day, weather, season, etc. There can be small side trails that you might see but I missed.
 I have made every effort to include all the information you need to complete the hike successfully.
 I recommend using this guide in conjunction with a map, GPX file, common sense, and call to the ranger station or park office.
 If you do the hike and notice something has changed, please contact me and I will update the guide.

 The Modjeska Peak hike is challenging – long, steep, and sometimes primitive.
 The hike climbs to the second highest point in Orange County, Modjeska Peak.
 The actual summit is undeveloped and much nicer than nearby Santiago Peak.